Florida Blue Key: Separation with national chapters

 The parting of the ways between the parent chapter and other chapters forming the national organization left deep wounds on many Florida students.
 The perceptions of the conflict being a very important part of any subsequent discussions about the organization for years to come; including discussions of orientation of new members.
 The active members at that time wanted nothing to do with the national organization once it was founded, and, further, wanted to be sure that their successors would not become involved in it.
 Examples of such feelings are expressed in the last sentence of the Oath of Membership in Florida Blue Key and the Constitution.
 Through the 1940s, the orientation of new members included hours on the discussion of this topic.

-Today, it is still part of the orientation, but only for the purposes of relating its historical significance and for emphasizing that Florida Blue Key is the name of the organization that it has no relationship to, and is not part of, The Blue Key National Honor Society.
+Today, the memory of this separation is still discussed in orientation, but only for the purposes of relating its historical significance and for emphasizing that Florida Blue Key is the name of the organization and that it has no relationship to, and is not part of, The Blue Key National Honor Society.
 A transfer student to the University of Florida often assumes his membership in a Blue Key National Honor Society chapter at another institution provides him with reciprocal membership in Florida Blue Key only to find out that is not the case.
-To this day, Florida Blue Key controls the use of all trademark and intellectual property rights related to Blue Key.
-Furthermore, Blue Key National Honor Society is prohibited from chartering or forming chapters at any institution within the State of Florida.
+To this day, Florida Blue Key controls the use of all trademark and intellectual property rights related to Blue Key Honor Society.
+Furthermore, Blue Key Honor Society is prohibited from chartering or forming chapters at any institution within the State of Florida.